skrysmanski/devlog/content/articles/cpp/cpp-project-tutorial-1.md

 }
 ```

-For this to work, you add the preprocessor definition `COMPILE_MYLIBRARY` to the library project (but //not// to the projects using the library).
+For this to work, you add the preprocessor definition `COMPILE_MYLIBRARY` to the library project (but *not* to the projects using the library).
 This way `MYLIBRARY_EXPORT` will be replaced by `__declspec(dllexport)` when compiling the library project and by `__declspec(dllimport)` when using the project (from another project).
 To specify this preprocessor, go to the library project's settings and enter the name `COMPILE_MYLIBRARY` in the field "Preprocessor Definitions".
-You should also make sure to select "All Configuration" from the "Configuration" dropdown field (see screenshot) so that this definition gets added to the Debug //and// Release configuration.
+You should also make sure to select "All Configuration" from the "Configuration" dropdown field (see screenshot) so that this definition gets added to the Debug *and* Release configuration.

 [[image:preprocessor-definition.png|center|medium|link=source]]

-//Note:// The keyword `__declspec(...)` is a Microsoft specific extension to C++ (see [here](http://msdn.microsoft.com/en-us/library/3y1sfaz2.aspx)).
+*Note:* The keyword `__declspec(...)` is a Microsoft specific extension to C++ (see [here](http:*msdn.microsoft.com/en-us/library/3y1sfaz2.aspx)).
 So it only works in Visual C++.
 There is an alternative (more portable?) way to specify which classes/functions are to be exported.
 For this, a "Module-Definition File" (`.def`) needs to be created.
 However, creating such a file is more tedious than specifying the export statement directly in the code.
-For more information, see [this article](http://www.codeguru.com/cpp/cpp/cpp_mfc/tutorials/article.php/c9855).
+For more information, see [this article](http:*www.codeguru.com/cpp/cpp/cpp_mfc/tutorials/article.php/c9855).

 Now, when you compile the library project, an additional `.lib` file will be created.
 This file is used to import the exported classes/functions in another project.
 (If you don't export anything, the file won't be created.)
 How to do this, is explained in [[1722|part two of this mini series]].